Super Mario World (NES)

 - A possible reason why the sliding and kicking sprites are unused is due to a lack of similar sprites for Small Mario.

-Lakitu and Spiny look like they were planned at one point, and could have appeared in Forest of Illusion 4 (Chocolate Island 1 in this port).
+Lakitu and Spiny, which could have appeared in Forest of Illusion 4 (Chocolate Island 1 in this port).
 No graphics exist for a cloud that Mario could ride in, however.

 Although horizontal Podoboos are used in-game, they use a different style and are not animated.